Holden Caprice (VQ): Series II (1991–1993)

-The VQ was the first ever Holden to be officially offered as a Series II model.
+The VQ was the second ever Holden to be officially offered as a Series II model after the WB Statesman range in September 1983.

 Although the VQ Series I was based on the VN Commodore, the Series II was based on the VP Commodore.
 This meant that it had a fully revised electrical system consisting of a centralised body control module.

 The Series II was fitted with a subtle bodykit and slightly different interior trim.
 It also had other minor changes such as body coloured side mirrors and indicator repeaters on the front guards.

 Statesman

 The VQ Statesman Series II was priced from A$42,863 when new.